Test-time Correction: An Online 3D Detection System via Visual Prompting: Test-time Correction

 \myparagraph{Visual Prompt Alignment.} We perform the \texttt{Align} operation to localize target objects in the input images, by visual prompts.
 To handle flexible visual prompts, which can be image descriptions of objects in any view, scene, style, or timestamp, we employ contrastive mechanisms \cite{wu2018unsupervised,he2020moco} as the key design to retrieve target objects at different styles.
 This allows the module to detect the target objects effectively, even when they exhibit diverse visual styles and appearances.

-Specifically, we use two multi-layer perceptrons (MLPs) to first align the channels of image features $\mathcal{Z}$ and visual prompt features $\mathcal{Z}_v$.
-We then compute the dot product between the aligned feature maps to obtain a similarity map.
-To further retrieve the coordinates of target objects from the similarity map, we multiply it with the original image features $\mathcal{Z}$, and apply another MLP with channels of 2 to regress the spatial positions $\mathcal{X}_v$ of target objects.
+As described in \Cref{fig:alignhead}, given the visual prompt $\mathcal{P}_v$, we first extract the visual prompt features $\mathcal{Z}_v$ using a lightweight encoder, \eg, ResNet18 \cite{ResNet} in our implementation.
+Then, we use two separate 2-layer perceptrons, each with 128 and 64 output channels, to align the channel dimensions of the prompt features and the input image features.
+This results in the aligned feature maps $\hat{\mathcal{Z}_v} \in \mathbb{R}^{M \times 64}$ and $\hat{\mathcal{Z}} \in \mathbb{R}^{KHW \times 64}$, where $M$ is the number of visual prompts, $K$ is the number of image views, $H$ and $W$ are the spatial dimensions of image features.
+Finally, we compute the cosine similarity ($\odot$ in \Cref{fig:alignhead}) between $\hat{\mathcal{Z}}_v$ and $\hat{\mathcal{Z}}$ to obtain the similarity map $\mathcal{S} \in \mathbb{R}^{M \times KHW}$, which encodes the alignments between the visual prompts and image features.

 \myparagraph{Instance Ambiguity \& Loss.} Sometimes, visual prompts might exhibit instance ambiguity, where multiple objects in the image match the visual descriptions of prompts.
-For example, suppose the visual prompt describes a traffic cone and several similar-looking traffic cones present in the input images.
-It can be challenging to uniquely identify the specific object-of-interest.
+For example, suppose the visual prompt describes a traffic cone and several similar-looking traffic cones present in the input images (highlighted by ``\bf orange box'' in \Cref{fig:alignhead}).
+It can be challenging to uniquely identify the specific object of interest.

 For such cases, we design to retrieve all objects with similar identities to the visual prompt.
 Specifically, we modify the align operation to predict multiple spatial coordinates $\mathcal{X}_v = \{ \mathcal{X}^{(i)}_v \}, i \in \{1, 2, ..., N\}$ for each visual prompt, and add the Fourier features of those $N$ coordinates to the visual prompt features to indicate visual prompts in different positions. $N$ is set to 4 in our implementation.